LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/authenticated-web-messaging.md

 ## **Why use authentication?**

-Authenticated Customer Information increases the security of the communication as the customer’s identity is verified.
+Authenticated customer information increases the security of the communication as the customer’s identity is verified.
 It also increases the efficiency of agents and ensures that each consumer receives a personalized service.
 Finally, it enables brands to expand the types of services they offer to consumers during conversations, for example:

 * **Making purchases easier for existing consumers:** Once the consumer has logged into the brand's website, LiveEngage automatically brings the consumer's PII to the Agent Workspace, including the account number, package details, billing history, and other relevant account info.
 The conversation can immediately proceed to the new purchase, without the consumer having to identify themselves or make explanations about their account.
 The agent can manage the inquiry quickly as they don’t have to open another application to get the information they need.
 * **Facilitating billing and payment conversations**: Once the consumer has logged into the brand’s website and started a conversation with an agent, the agent can quickly identify the most cost-effective way for the consumer to pay, according to the PII exposed during the authenticated chat.